Sean M. Pollock, Ph.D.

 Sean Pollock, review of The Dragoman Renaissance: Diplomatic Interpreters and the Routes of Orientalism, by E. Natalie Rothman, Slavic Review 81, 2 (2022): 755-757.

-Sean Pollock, “‘The Duty of Perfect Obedience’: The Laws of Subjecthood in Tsarist Russia,” Kritika: Explorations in Russian and Eurasian History 24, 4 (2023): 753-90, https://doi.org/10.1353/kri.2023.a910976.Sean Pollock, “Who Spoke for Russia’s Muslims?
+Sean Pollock, “Who Spoke for Russia’s Muslims?
 Turki Letters and Russian Empire in the North Caucasus between the 17th and 20th centuries,” Canadian-American Slavic Studies 53 (2019): 387-413.

 Sean Pollock, “‘Supreme Fictions’?
 Early Modern Russian Accounts of the Ottoman Empire.”
-Commissioned essay concerning Victor Taki, Tsar and Sultan: Russian Encounters with the Ottoman Empire, in H-Net Reviews in the Humanities and Social Sciences (October 2019): https://www.h-net.org/reviews/showpdf.php?id=53879.
+Commissioned essay concerning Victor Taki, Tsar and Sultan: Russian Encounters with the Ottoman Empire, in H-Net Reviews in the Humanities and Social Sciences (October 2019), https://www.h-net.org/reviews/showpdf.php?id=53879.

-"Negotiating Subjecthood in Russia's Borderlands" and "Early Modern Sultanic 'Correspondence' with Christian Interlocutors."
-Summer School: The Archives of Islam in the Russian Empire (16th-early 20th Centuries.
-Austrian Academy of Sciences, Vienna, June 30-July 7, 2024.
+"Negotiating Subjecthood in Russia's Borderlands" and "Early Modern Sultanic 'Correspondence' with Christian Interlocutors," Summer School: The Archives of Islam in the Russian Empire (16th-early 20th Centuries), Austrian Academy of Sciences, Vienna, June 30-July 7, 2024.

-Panel organizer, “From the Caucasus to Russia’s National Pantheon: The Life and Afterlives of Prince Petr Ivanovich Bagration,” and panelist, “On Heroes, Hero-Worship, and the Unheroic in Tolstoy’s War and Peace: The Strange Case of Prince Bagration,” Association for Slavic, East European, and Eurasian Studies (ASEEES) National Convention, Philadelphia, PA, Dec.
+Panel organizer, “From the Caucasus to Russia’s National Pantheon: The Life and Afterlives of Prince Petr Ivanovich Bagration,” and presenter, “On Heroes, Hero-Worship, and the Unheroic in Tolstoy’s War and Peace: The Strange Case of Prince Bagration,” Association for Slavic, East European, and Eurasian Studies (ASEEES) National Convention, Philadelphia, PA, Dec.
 1, 2023.

 Roundtable organizer and panelist, “Teaching Tolstoy in Times of War and Peace,” and panelist, ASEEES National Convention, Philadelphia, PA, Dec.
 3, 2023.

-Panelist, “How Is the War Changing Our Field,” Midwest Russian History Workshop, The Ohio State University, April 15, 2023.
+Panelist, “How the War Is Changing Our Field,” Midwest Russian History Workshop, The Ohio State University, April 15, 2023.

 Panelist, “Alexander Starritt (We Germans) Interview Panel,” College of Liberal Arts, Wright State University, November 14, 2022.